 Technology will move from the foreground as we see it today, and blend with our environment to enhance our connection to it.
 We’ll be able to focus because every decision and action will require less - fewer buttons and fewer apps.
 Just a single swipe, or tap of the finger.
 Everything will be integrated, every interaction will be more natural.

-We need to hire two people immediately - one embedded software engineer and an operations manager.
+We need to hire two people immediately - two software engineer and an operations manager.
 Another sales person would be also be fantastic to help lock down more partnerships.

 The first batch will ship in June!